NVIDIA/TensorRT-Model-Optimizer/pruning/README.md

 Model Optimizer can be used in one of the following complementary pruning modes to create a search space for optimizing the model:

-1. [Minitron](https://arxiv.org/pdf/2408.11796): A pruning method developed by NVIDIA Research for pruning GPT-style models in NVIDIA NeMo or Megatron-LM framework that are using Pipeline or Tensor Parallellisms.
+1. [Minitron](https://arxiv.org/pdf/2408.11796): A pruning method developed by NVIDIA Research for pruning GPT-style models in NVIDIA NeMo or Megatron-LM framework that are using Pipeline or Tensor Parallelisms.
 It uses the activation magnitudes to prune the mlp, attention heads, GQA query groups, embedding hidden size and number of layers of the model.
 1. GradNAS: A light-weight pruning method recommended for language models like Hugging Face BERT, GPT-J. It uses the gradient information to prune the model's linear layers and attention heads to meet the given constraints.
 1. FastNAS: A pruning method recommended for Computer Vision models.
 Given a pretrained model, FastNAS finds the subnet which maximizes the score function while meeting the given constraints.